Disclaimer

 The following figure shows a traffic participant with separately modeled behavior and dynamics.

 OSI currently provides only limited support for data structures that describe measured internal states of the traffic participant.
-OSI does not currently cover actuator intentions.
-These must be handled with a different data description format.

 The following figure shows a more complex traffic participant.